gravelLab/gravellab.github.io/_pages/trainees.md

 author_profile: true
 ---

+We are looking for PhD and postdoctoral trainees from a range of backgrounds.
-Feel free to reach out at any time at [gravellab@gmail.com](mailto:gravellab@gmail.com) concerning research trainee positions!
-I try to acknowledge reception quickly, but don't always reply immediately with follow up -- see the EDI statement below for reasons why.
+Feel free to reach out at any time at [gravellab@gmail.com](mailto:gravellab@gmail.com) with questions about available positions and funding!

 ## Research environment